jamesdelaneyie/fileswiper/README.md

 - Drag (or throw) files from the stack into buckets to move them
 - Skip files by swiping them upwards
 - Trash files by swiping them into the trash can
-- Add up to 5 buckets to sort files into
+- Add up to 8 buckets at once to sort files into
 - Sort files by name, size, and last modified date
 - See file size, type, and last modified date at a glance
 - Move history, undo the last move